Welcome to World of Stories

 Our World of Stories Ambassador

 Award-winning actor and author, Nathan Bryon, champions of the importance of reading for pleasure as our current ambassador.
-Participating schools have the opportunity to virtually meet him, and have access to a range of interactive resources based on his books.
+Participating schools will have access to a range of author resources and videos from the eight publishers, including from the World of Stories ambassador.

 Results so far